Endometrial stromal tumours (EST) constitute <2% of all uterine tumours and <10% of uterine mesenchymal neoplasms 1.

 D: duct (oviduct)

-Broad ligament leiomyomas are leiomyomas that occur in relation to the broad ligament and are sometimes considered a variation in terms of location for a uterine leiomyoma.
+Broad ligament leiomyomas are extra-uterine leiomyomas that occur in relation to the broad ligament.

 A simple mnemonic to recall a list of commonly calcifying metastases is:

 T: papillary thyroid cancer

 O: ovarian cancer (especially mucinous)